matheusvxf/matheusvxf.github.io/_pages/about.md

   feature: fall-1.jpg
 ---

 I am a Computer Science Ph.D. student in the [Theory of Computer Science](http://theory.cs.princeton.edu/) group at Princeton.
 I am fortunate to be advised by [S. Matthew Weinberg](https://www.cs.princeton.edu/~smattw/).
-My primary research interest is Algorithmic Game Theory - that is, algorithm design under strategic environments.
-My research also intersects with Computer Security, Cryptography, and Machine Learning by combining different techniques to tackle game theoretical problems and vice-versa.
+My primary research interest are in Algorithmic Game Theory and Computer Security.
+My main goal is to design secure and credible systems under strategic behavior.

 Previously, I did my undergraduate studies in Computer Engineering at [Federal University of Itajubá](https://en.unifei.edu.br/) in Brazil and I spent a year as visiting student at [University of California, San Diego](https://ucsd.edu/).
+My [CV](/files/vita.pdf).